-I hadn’t really planned to do this hike, but we’re staying in Queenstown and the weather forecast is looking OK, so it’s very hard to resist!
+I hadn’t really planned to do the Routeburn Track, but we’re staying in Queenstown and the weather forecast is looking OK, so it’s very hard to resist!
 The well-known track has a reputation for breathtaking scenery, and was named as one of the top eleven trails in the world by the National Geographic Adventure Magazine in May 2005. the Routeburn Track is also New Zealand’s second-most popular Great Walk (after the Milford Track).
 I’ve booked transport a week in advance and managed to find campsite availability for me and my 11yo son, Luke, at Routeburn Flats.
 Routeburn is one of the most spectacular Great Walks, and unlike the Milford Track has the option of camping, making a last-minute booking more feasible.
 At a pinch, you could even do the Routeburn Track for free.

 The Divide to Lake Howden (4.1km)